mktcode/boty-mc-botface/README.md

 - 26 % heigher votes = 26 % more often the minimum VP is reached
 - and votes take 26 % longer to recover in general

 **The bot is voting as expected because there are constantly over 100 posts in the wait list.
-What if posts get more and more, pile up to 200 in wait line and the bot can't keep up.**
+What if posts get more and more, pile up to 200 in the wait list and the bot can't keep up?**

 - 101/100 posts already means the next upvote will be decreased by 1%, recovery of VP will be 1% faster, next post can be upvoted 1% earlier.
 - 120/100: next vote -20 %, etc...